ArdentEmpiricist/enc_file/README.md

 **Panics** at errors making safe execution impossible but functions mostly return results.

+**Installation:**
-**Installation:** Use cargo install enc_file or clone the repository and build from source.
+- Use cargo install enc_file or clone the repository and build from source.
+- Visit https://github.com/ArdentEmpiricist/enc_file/releases and download the executable binary for your operating system

 **Warning: Don't use for anything important, use VeraCrypt or similar instead.**